 - Self-explore around Doha – airport transit options and biggest city highlights to see.

-Doha Layover; Stay at the Hamad International Airport (DOH)
+Option 1 Doha Layover: Stay at the Hamad International Airport (DOH)

 On the scale of things, Doha’s Hamad International Airport (DOH) isn’t too bad an airport for a long layover.
 There are plenty of family-friendly touches, eateries and rest areas.

-In partnership with Qatar Museums, transiting passengers can enjoy artworks – including the children’s playground which itself is an artwork!
+In partnership with Qatar Museums, transiting passengers can enjoy artwork – including various children’s playgrounds, which themselves are artwork!

 Let’s take a run through all the facilities you will find at DOH.